 The graduate students will assist the instructor by leading the in-class discussions in the third hour of the weekly class sessions.
-An initial participation grade will be assigned before February 26th.

 Course Specific Statements and Policies:

 Statement on Seeking Special Accommodations:

 No accommodations will be granted retroactively more than 10 days after an assignment's due date.
 Please see your academic counsellor immediately if you will be seeking accommodations based on medical or compassionate grounds.